 Your Stomach and digestion

-Your stomach plays a very important role in the digestive process of the food that you consume as an initiator of protein and lipid digestion, and facilitates the release of some micronutrients.
+Your stomach plays a very important role in the digestive process of food that you consume as an initiator of protein and lipid digestion, and facilitates the release of some micronutrients.

-Your stomach, which is part of your GI tract, is a muscular pouch-like organ located in your abdominal cavity just below your diaphragm, and slightly to the left side of the centre of your body.
+As part of your GI tract, your stomach is a muscular pouch-like organ located in your abdominal cavity just below your diaphragm, and slightly to the left side of the centre of your body.

 Smooth muscle, also found in other internal organs, differs from skeletal muscle in that its cells are shaped like spindles and muscle contractions are slower and last longer.

 Your stomach is closed off from the esophagus, the muscular tube which connects your mouth to your stomach, by the lower esophageal sphincter and from your small intestine by the pyloric sphincter.

-As the bolus, a small ball of chewed food mixed with saliva in the mouth, passes from your esophagus into your stomach the lower esophageal sphincter muscle closes to ensure that the bolus remains in your stomach.
+As the bolus, a small ball of chewed food mixed with saliva, passes from your esophagus into your stomach the lower esophageal sphincter muscle closes to ensure that the bolus remains in your stomach.

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth